 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 This ASU requires organizations to recognize lease assets and related lease liabilities on the statement of financial position for the rights-of-use of leased assets and obligations under the lease.
 This ASU (as amended) is effective for annual periods beginning on or after December 15, 2021.
-CEO adopted this ASU on the effective date of July 1, 2022, using the modified retrospective basis and elected the package of practical expedients and will not reassess whether contracts contain leases, the lease classification, and indirect costs for any existing or expired leases.
+CEO adopted this ASU on the effective date of July 1, 2022, using the modified retrospective basis and elected the package of practical expedients and did not reassess whether contracts contain leases, the lease classification, and indirect costs for any existing or expired leases.
 As a result of this adoption, CEO recorded \$17.4 million of right-of-use assets and \$19 million of related lease liabilities as of July 1, 2022.

 In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This ASU improves transparency in the reporting of contributed nonfinancial assets for not-for-profit organizations.
-ASU 2020-07 will be effective for annual periods beginning on or after June 15, 2021.
+ASU 2020-07 is effective for annual periods beginning on or after June 15, 2021.
 CEO adopted this ASU as of July 1, 2022.
 There was no material impact on its financial statements as a result of the adoption of this standard.

-Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses, will be effective for CEO on July 1, 2023.
+ASU 2016-13, Financial Instruments - Credit Losses, was effective and adopted by CEO on July 1, 2023.
 This ASU addresses measurement of credit losses on financial instruments and replaces the incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of information to inform credit loss estimates.
-CEO is currently evaluating the ASU, but it is not expected to have a significant impact on CEO's financial statements.
+There was no material impact on its financial statements as a result of the adoption of this standard.